Updated 04/21/2025

 Inflation

+Consumer and producer inflation unexpectedly contracted in March with the CPI falling -0.1% during the month and PPI declining -0.4%.
+Headline CPI cooled to 2.4% annualized.
 Headline PCE inflation of 0.3% in February was a slightly faster pace than expected.
 Core PCE also came in slightly hotter than estimated at 0.4% for the month.
 Consumer and producer inflation came in soft for February.
 Consumer inflation rose 0.2% (0.3% expected) during the month while producer prices were flat, compared to an expected rise of 0.3%.
 In January, the Personal Consumption Expenditures (PCE) price index rose by 0.3% from the previous month.
 Over the past 12 months, the index increased by 2.5%, slightly down from December's 2.6% rise.
 Core PCE registered a 2.6% increase, marking a decrease from December's 2.9%.
 The CPI for January indicated a 0.5% month-over-month increase and PPI rose by 0.4%.
 Both were hotter-than-expected.
 The PCE index rose 0.3% in December, marking the biggest increase since last April.
 The producer-price index, where the seeds of inflation are planted, rose a mild 0.2% in December and the core rate of change for wholesale prices was 0.1%.
 Consumer inflation in December was 0.4%, driven largely by higher prices for flour, pork and eggs, while the cost of energy jumped 2.6%.
 Excluding food and energy price changes, the core CPI for December was 0.2%.
-Consumer prices rose 0.4% in November, exceeding the expectation for a 0.3% month-over-month increase and the 12-month rate of change climbed to 2.7% from 2.6%.
-It was the second straight rise in the annual rate of change.

 Important Disclosures: The material presented is general communication being provided for informational purposes only.
 It is educational in nature and not designed to be a recommendation for any specific investment product, strategy, plan feature or other purpose.
 Opinions and estimates offered constitute Investment Management Corporation’s judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 Some of the information provided has been obtained from third party sources believed to be reliable, but no warranty of accuracy is given.
 IMC has not taken into account the investment objectives, financial situation or particular needs of any individual investor.
 There is a risk of loss from an investment in securities, including the risk of loss of principal.
 Different types of investments involve varying degrees of risk, and there can be no assurance that any specific investment will be profitable or suitable for a particular investor's financial situation or risk tolerance.
 Any forward-looking statements or forecasts are based on assumptions and actual results are expected to vary.
 The material presented does not contain sufficient information to support an investment decision and it should not be relied upon by you in evaluating the merits of investing in any securities or products.